myDiarycp/frontend/README.md

+# Frontend

+This is the frontend for the diary app.

 # STYLE GUIDELINES:
 - 1.)
 Install Prettier and ESlint in VSCode
 - 2.)
 In frontend repository, install npm install eslint --save-dev